hestiacp/hestiacp-docs/web/docs/user-guide/web-domains.md

 ### Enabling SSL

 1. Check the **Enable SSL for this domain** box.
-2. Check the **Use Let's Encrypt to obtain SSL certificate** box to use Let's Encrypt.
+2. Check the **Use Let’s Encrypt to obtain SSL certificate** box to use Let’s Encrypt.
 3. Depending on your requirements, you can enable **Enable automatic HTTPS redirection** or **Enable HTTP Strict Transport Security (HSTS)**.
 4. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.

 If you want to use your own SSL certificate you can enter the SSL certificate in the text area.

-If you are having issues with enabling Let's Encrypt, please refer to our [SSL certicates](../server-administration/ssl-certificates.md) documentation.
+If you are having issues with enabling Let’s Encrypt, please refer to our [SSL certicates](../server-administration/ssl-certificates.md) documentation.

 ### Changing PHP version